 Respect for Nature

 - We value the humane and ethical treatment of animals

 - We value the indigenous wisdom of people from all parts of the world

-- We value basing an agricultural system on natural cycles where waste is nonexistent
+- We value basing an agricultural system on natural cycles

 - We value collaborating with nature and the free services that nature provides as a way to restore natural systems rather than dominating nature